apathetic-tools/python-schema/docs/contributing.md

 - **[serger](https://github.com/apathetic-tools/serger)** — the module stitching tool
 - Other Apathetic Tools projects

-Changes should maintain compatibility with the broader Apathetic Tools ecosystem and work seamlessly in both modular and single-file distributions.
+Changes should maintain compatibility with the broader Apathetic Tools ecosystem and work seamlessly in both package and stitched distributions.

 ## Contribution Rules